 "Terrorist attacks, natural calamities and outbreaks and resurgences of communicable diseases could lead to disruptions in the functioning of international financial markets and adversely affect Singapore and other economies in which we operate.
+These could also have an impact on our operations.
 For example, the outbreak of COVID-19 over the past three years resulted in, among other things, impacted supply chain, resulted in border and domestic movement controls and increased volatility in international capital markets.